 How do you know if you have hepatitis C?
-It can be tough to determine—in the early stages of the disease, most people aren’t aware of any symptoms.
+In the early stages of the disease it can be hard to tell, and most people don’t perceive any symptoms.

 - feeling tired

-If you are among the 20 to 30 percent of people who do develop hepatitis C symptoms soon after infection, you might also have these symptoms:
+If you develop hepatitis C symptoms soon after infection, you might also have these symptoms:

 - nausea or vomiting